-In 2019, the Company and Legacy Ventures Hawaii, LLC, a Nevada limited liability company ("Legacy"), formed Archipelago Ventures Hawaii, LLC, a Delaware limited liability company and entered into a Limited Liability Company Operating Agreement (the "Operating Agreement").
+In 2019, the Company and Legacy Ventures Hawaii, LLC, a Nevada limited liability company ("Legacy"), formed Archipelago Ventures Hawaii, LLC, a Delaware limited liability company Operating Agreement (the "Operating Agreement").
 The Company and Legacy formed Archipelago to develop, extract and commercialize hemp-derived products from industrial hemp grown in Hawaii.

 Pursuant to the Operating Agreement, a joint operating committee consisting of two individuals appointed by the Company and two individuals appointed by Legacy will manage Archipelago.
-As of March 31, 2022, the Company and Legacy hold 50.75% and 49.25% interests in Archipelago, respectively, and have made capital contributions to Archipelago of \$3,108,000 and \$3,016,000, respectively, as determined by the joint operating committee.
+As of June 30, 2022, the Company and Legacy hold 50.75% and 49.25% interests in Archipelago, respectively, and have made capital contributions to Archipelago of \$3,108,000 and \$3,016,000, respectively, as determined by the joint operating committee.
 The Operating Agreement includes indemnification rights, non-competition obligations, and certain rights and obligations in connection with the transfer of membership interests, including rights of first refusal.

 The Company consolidates Archipelago in the condensed consolidated financial statements after eliminating intercompany transactions.
-Net loss attributable to non-controlling interest of \$122,000 and \$377,000 is recorded as an adjustment to net (loss) income to arrive at net (loss) income attributable to common stockholders for the three months ended March 31, 2022 and 2021, respectively.
+Net loss attributable to non-controlling interest of \$20,000 and \$142,000 is recorded as an adjustment to net loss to arrive at net loss attributable to common stockholders for the three and six months ended June 30, 2022, respectively.
+Net loss attributable to non-controlling interest of \$161,000 and \$538,000 is recorded as an adjustment to net loss to arrive at net loss attributable to common stockholders for the three and six months ended June 30, 2021, respectively.
 Legacy's equity interests are presented as non-controlling interests on the condensed consolidated balance sheets.
 Refer to Note 1 for basis of presentation.